 The main product that people pay for with Catsnatcher is the raw data and the potential profit they can make off it.
 Metabase’s infrastructure (storage, sorting, filtering etc.) allows me to build quickly whilst allowing users a way to quickly yet extensively explore it.
 Having said that, the app will be more advanced and include tracking favorites and finding niches beyond subcategory bounds (on keywords, for example).

-The beta rate is $95 for full access to the data.
+The beta rate is $95 for full access to the data for one year.